 Specific plans for public address systems, if any, shall be submitted for review and approval by the Planning Board, including the specific hours of operation for such facilities.
 Approval shall be preceded by a clear demonstration by the applicant that the feature is both essential and will create no adverse effect on neighboring residential properties.

-Housing: Assisted Living or Nursing Care Home
+Housing: Assisted Living or Nursing Home

 Assisted living or nursing care facilities shall be consistent with the following policies regarding the establishment of any such facility within the Town of Taghkanic:

-In acceptance of the concept, and a reasonable assurance on an application-specific basis, that the assisted living or nursing care housing facility residents may be integrated into the community, to the extent that such may be appropriate, without creating a negative environment for either the specific residents of the facility or the residents of the community in general.

-A reasonable assurance that the intended use and size will be in harmony with the Town Comprehensive Plan, be wholly accommodated by existing community infrastructure and services, and comply with the requirements of this Zoning Law and other applicable local, County and State land use and development regulations and requirements.

 The application is accompanied by a community impact statement providing, at a minimum, the following information for consideration by the Planning Board in its review of the Special Use Permit and Site Plan Applications:

 Specific classification or type of facility.